FAQs & Links

 If you've decided to study a martial art, there are a number of factors that can help you select the one that is right for you at a particular point in your life.

 Sport vs. self-defense.
-Some martial arts (e.g. judo) have been developed mainly as sports.
+Some martial arts (e.g. judo) have developed mainly as sports.
 The competitive aspects are emphasized and techniques intended to incapacitate an opponent are absent or altered.
-Ju-jitsu is a self defense art, and substantial adjustments have to be made to enable safe competition.
+Ju-jitsu is a self defense art, and adjustments have to be made to enable safe training and competition.

 Versatility.
 Self defense requires the ability to adapt to complex situations.
 There may be multiple attackers, they may be armed, and the fight may be in an alley littered with broken glass.
 A strictly ground fighting art might not adapt effectively to these circumstances.
 Ju-Jitsu prepares us for the unexpected.